 Other things our beds can become associated with are worries, fears and trying to figure out problems that we were not successful at figuring out during the day.

 You can also use something called stimulus control therapy.
+What is stimulus control therapy?
 This is a fancy term meaning creating the proper associations between the stimulus and the response.
 In this case, between the bed and a good rest.

 First off, go to bed only when you are sleepy.
 You should also avoid doing anything in bed except sleeping, sex is the only exception, of course.
 If you can’t fall asleep, don’t try.
 Get up and go do something else.
 The point is to associate the bed with sleeping, not television, not the day’s problems and most certainly not with trying to sleep.